Navid200/xDrip/docs/Dexcom/Clarity.md

 ---

 ### **Doctor suggests Clarity**
 Your doctor is an important member of your team, and it’s important to work with them.
 While you should generally follow your doctor's advice, you can ask questions.
-Show your doctor a report and inquire if they might find it acceptable, even if it is not from Clarity.
+Show your doctor a report and enquire if they might find it acceptable, even if it is not from Clarity.
 I did this, and when my doctor saw my report, she was satisfied with it and no longer required Clarity.

 <br/>